History of the Soviet Union (1927–1953): Rapid industrialization

 In the period of rapid industrialization and mass collectivization preceding World War II, Soviet employment figures experienced exponential growth.
 3.9 million jobs per annum were expected by 1923, but the number actually climbed to an astounding 6.4 million.
 By 1937, the number rose yet again, to about 7.9 million.
 Finally, in 1940 it reached 8.3 million.
 Between 1926 and 1930, the urban population increased by 30 million.
 Unemployment had been a problem in late Imperial Russia and even under the NEP, but it ceased being a major factor after the implementation of Stalin's massive industrialization program.
 The sharp mobilization of resources used in order to industrialize the heretofore agrarian society created a massive need for labor; unemployment virtually dropped to zero.
 Wage setting by Soviet planners also contributed to the sharp decrease in unemployment, which dropped in real terms by 50% from 1928 to 1940.
 With wages artificially depressed, the state could afford to employ far more workers than would be financially viable in a market economy.
 Several ambitious extraction projects were begun that endeavored to supply raw materials for both military hardware and consumer goods.

-The Moscow and Gorky automobile plants produced automobiles for the public—despite few Soviet citizens affording to buy a car—and the expansion of steel production and other industrial materials made the manufacture of a greater number of cars possible.
+The Moscow and Gorky automobile plants produced automobiles for the public—despite few Soviet citizens being able to afford a car—and the expansion of steel production and other industrial materials made the manufacture of a greater number of cars possible.
 Car and truck production, for example, reached 200,000 in 1931.

-A minimum wage of 110-115 rubles was established in 1937; private gardens were allowed for one million workers to farm in their private plots.
+A minimum wage of 110–115 rubles was established in 1937; private gardens were allowed for one million workers to farm in their private plots.
 Even so, most Soviet workers lived in crowded communal housings and dormitories and suffered from extreme poverty.